aridjayarecipes/cutesrecipes.web.app/content/post/2535-recipe-of-homemade-banana-muffins.md

 1. Put into little cupcake trays and bake at 180°C for 15 min or until they come kind of golden.

 Banana muffins have been a favorite breakfast treat at my house for years.
 Banana muffins are healthy, fast and a great way to use up those fast deteriorating overripe bananas.
 Remember that one of the tricks to successful muffins is to not overmix the mixture.
-These healthy banana muffins are so easy to make and so good… so much so that I&#39;ve made a batch almost every week for the past two months.
+These healthy banana muffins are so easy to make and so good… so much so that I've made a batch almost every week for the past two months.
 In this banana muffin recipe, bananas act as a binder and provide moisture, replacing the need for eggs and making these muffins safe for vegans.

 So that is going to wrap this up with this exceptional food banana muffins recipe.
 Thank you very much for your time.
 I'm sure that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!